Villainy Inc.

-Publication History
+Publication history

 Golden Age

 Villainy Inc. debuted in Wonder Woman #28, in the last story written by series creator William Moulton Marston.
 The villains, who were individually sentenced to and later escaped from a prison on the Amazon penal colony Transformation Island, teamed up to take down their common enemies, who are led by the Saturnine slaver Eviless, who tricked the Amazons into believing she had lost her evil nature and stole Wonder Woman's lasso.
 Eviless faked her death and tried to release the prisoners on Transformation Island, most of whom refused but some agreed with Eviless and joined her.
-They captured Hippolyta using the lasso as Blue Snowman, Poison, and Hypnota lured Eviless into a trap.
+Eviless captured Hippolyta using the lasso, Blue Snowman, Poison, and Hypnota luring her into a trap.
 Hippolyta was then taken from the island.
-Later, the villains captured Hippolyta and took her away in a boat but Hippolyta drags the boat underwater and saves Eviless, who cannot swim.
+Later, the villains captured Wonder Woman and took her away in a boat but Wonder Woman drags the boat underwater and saves Eviless, who cannot swim.
 Clea tried to buy a submarine from Steve Trevor to return to Atlantis but Trevor recognized Clea and captured her.
 Giganta knocked out Trevor, and Clea and her aide decided to capture the Holliday Girls and Wonder Woman to force him to give them a submarine.
 They imprison the Holliday Girls in Professor Zool's lab and Giganta attacks Wonder Woman but is overpowered.
 This partially worked and they forced Wonder Woman to steal a US Navy submarine for them but Clea and Giganta were recaptured before their sub could fully submerge.
 The escapees were returned to Transformation Island by Wonder Woman and the Amazons.

 Modern Age

 Following the retcons in Crisis on Infinite Earths, the group's history begins when they menace Hippolyta in the Golden Age.
 Cheetah, Zara, Doctor Poison and Hypnotic Woman (formerly Hypnota) were assembled by Queen Clea.
 The Atlantean monarch of the city Venturia enlists the others to defeat her rival city Aurania.
 They are repeatedly foiled by Hippolyta.
 Later, Hippolyta's daughter Diana travels back in time and discovers them in battle.
 Clea is defeated by Diana, who disguises herself as Miss America, and Clea's daughter Ptra.

 In recent times, when all of Atlantis disappears from the Earth, Clea again sets out to assemble a new Villainy, Inc. and conquer a land to rule.
 Together they descend upon the other-dimensional land of Skartaris.
 Clea uses Cyborgirl to take control of the entire dimension.
 Clea's plan, however, is commandeered by Trinity, who is revealed to be a virus that was engineered by the founders of Skartaris.
-When the "Trinity Virus" is reintroduced into Skartaris' governing computer system, the and begins to regress and devolve to its origins.
-Wonder Woman stope the process from becoming permanent but some of Skartaris' inhabitants, including Clea, arere lost in the de-evolution.
+When the "Trinity Virus" is reintroduced into Skartaris' governing computer system, it begins to regress and devolve to its origins.
+Wonder Woman stops the process from becoming permanent but some of Skartaris' inhabitants, including Clea, are lost in the de-evolution.